chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

   ways.
 When we shared this feature, it solved three seemingly unrelated pre-existing issues!

 **(click)**
-- _Smart inverses_ is a brand-new inspired feature, added just last week!
+- _Smart inverses_ is a brand-new inspired feature, which mp-units added just last week!

 There's also an example of a "negative influence".
 Units libraries are laboratories for ideas, and sometimes those ideas don't work out.

 **(click)**
 The nholthaus library has automatic conversion from dimensionless quantities, like _percent_, to raw
 numbers: `percent(75)` to `0.75`.
-Unfortunately, individually reasonable decisions end up interacting badly here, and the symptom is that the round trip implicit conversion picks up a factor of one hundred.
+Unfortunately, individually reasonable decisions end up interacting badly here, and one symptom is that the round trip implicit conversion picks up a factor of one hundred.
 We would have provided this feature, but we were able to learn from their experiences and avoid the mistake.